 This image illustrates a basic, integrated, supplier-to-end-user map.
 Depending on a company’s approach to transparency, it would be possible to mark pain points with red dots along the process.
 If shared internally and/or externally, even over social media, it would signal to end-users that manufacturers know where the problems are.

 One potential mitigation framework, from “Reducing food’s environmental impacts through producers and consumers,” J. Poore and T. Nemecek, Science 2018.
-Used with permission.
+Used

 Or, a company may choose to map its risks for investors separately.

 An example of ESG transparency reporting that a corporate factory farm might create and share with investors.
 FAIRR Initiative.
 Used with permission.

 Perfection is impossible.
 But words matter, and the ethics of intent — while hard to measure — matter, too.
 That’s the shadowland that individual companies will have to navigate, justify to employees, investors, or concerned consumers, and may even need to be prepared to defend legally.